 Donations to this fund are disbursed by the Education Director.
 Funds are Funds are used to support the programs at the Bet Sefer.

 Gan Avraham Discretionary Fund

 Donations to this fund are disbursed by the Gan Avraham Directors.
 Funds are used for the support of the Gan Avraham program.

 Donations to this fund are used to subsidize our unsponsored weekly Kiddush Luncheons that are shared by the congregation after Shabbat morning services and other items that are used to enjoy our Kiddush weekly.

 Morning Minyan Fund

 Donations to this fund support the morning minyan by providing additional prayerbooks and breakfast for those attending minyan.
 The minyan fund has sponsored various Shabbat morning Kiddush luncheons and the Break-the-Fast oneg at the conclusion of Yom Kippur.

 Donations to the fund are being used toward our current campus improvement.
 We have just finished a project that included: demolition of the house at 333 MacArthur and replaced with a courtyard, build out of the social hall with gathering space above, new kitchen with added space, play area and connections through out the facility for easy of movement around the campus.
 The Murray Davis Courtyard is named for a wonderful friend and member.

 Donations to this fund assist in purchasing prayerbooks, chumashim and machzorim for the congregation.

-This fund provides scholarships to students whose families are in financial need, to attend Jewish camps or schools.
-Grants from this fund are awarded by the Rabbi of the congregation.
+This fund provides scholarships to students whose families are in financial need, to attend a Camp Ramah program.
+Submissions to the committee can be submitted to the Rabbi of the congregation.